-To celebrate the release of the Triathlon Yoga Lesson Plan Bundle, I thought I’d share some of my research on what Yoga poses are good for triathletes.
+One of my latest yoga lesson bundles is called the Triathlon Yoga Lesson Plan Bundle.
+To celebrate, I thought I’d share some of my research on what Yoga poses are good for triathletes.
 You can find my yoga for runners blog here.

 Yoga For Triathletes Part II: Cycling